A Dead Man in Deptford

-A Dead Man in Deptford is a 1993 novel by Anthony Burgess, the last to be published during his lifetime.
+A Dead Man in Deptford is a 1993 novel by Anthony Burgess, the last to be published during his life.
 It depicts the life and character of Christopher Marlowe, a renowned playwright of the Elizabethan era.

 Plot

 Reckless but brilliant Cambridge scholar Christopher "Kit" Marlowe is conscripted by Francis Walsingham to be a spy for Queen Elizabeth.
 Kit and Walsingham's young cousin Thomas experience love at first sight.
 Kit is soon sent to the English college at Rheims to ferret out recusants conspiring against the Queen and her Church of England.
 Walsingham and his agents discover a conspiracy, later known as the Babington Plot, to assassinate Elizabeth I. They use this discovery as a means to effect the execution of Elizabeth's rival, Mary, Queen of Scots.
 Kit is instrumental in the arrest of the conspirators, but horrified by their execution.
 Marlowe is portrayed as a secretive, solitary and eventually isolated person.
 Burgess explores his sexual addiction and passion for the theatre.